microsoft/powerbi-powershell/src/Modules/Reports/Commands.Reports/help/Export-PowerBIReport.md

 ## PARAMETERS

 ### -Id
-Id of the report to export.
+ID of the report to export.

 ```yaml
 Type: Guid